openedx/edx-platform/common/lib/xmodule/xmodule/docs/decisions/0001-move-due-dates-to-db.rst

 This approach anticipates other date-related functions in the future, such as APIs for returning a calendar view of upcoming dates.

 - The app will contain at least these models:
+    + ``DatePolicy``: contains course_key, absolute date and a time delta
-    + ``ContentDate``: mapping content ids to dates
+    + ``ContentDate``: contains DatePolicy id and content id + field
-    + ``UserContentDate``: mapping user ids to ``ContentDates``.
+    + ``UserDate``: contains user id, DatePolicy id, and absolute date + relative date.
 It will also record an audit trail for the override.
-- The app will contain a custom XBlock field that will be a drop-in replacement for the existing Date XBlock field.
+- The app will hook in to the ``LmsModuleSystem`` with a custom ``FieldDate`` implementation.
-    + If the date exists in the relational database (whether in UserContentDate or ContentDate), it'll use that date; otherwise, it'll use the one stored in the XBlock.
+    + If the date exists in the relational database (whether in UserDate or ContentDate), it'll use that date; otherwise, it'll use the one stored in the XBlock.
 - The app will expose a REST API for retrieving and updating dates in the database.

 2. Create an instructor interface for setting student due dates